ji-zai/personal-site/content/essays/seek-truth.md

 ---

-## Notes

-[x] This is why I’m not a fan team cultures that emphasize “low egos”.
-I often find these teams full of people that simply don’t care.
-It’s easy to agree with someone, or let your ideas be discarded when you don’t give a shit about the product.
-No, I want to work with people that have massive egos WITH the self-awareness to see the truth about themselves and in their work.
-They do great work by making their egos work for the product.
-I believe truth seeking is the most important cultural value.

-- Stop hating on your ego.
-When it operates with greater visibility into the truth, it’s a powerful positive force for your growth.
-High ego + truth seeking > low ego + delusion.
-Don’t worry about reducing ego.
-Enough truth seeking will do what needs to be done to it :).

-[x] (Something about how people say “Be more ambitious”, but they don’t really tell you how.
-It’s kind of silly).
+### To add (maybe)

-[x] I don’t think committee based decision making works well, except in certain extreme scenarios.
+- I don’t think committee based decision making works well, except in certain extreme scenarios.
 So here I’m talking about feedback without necessarily increasing the number of decision makers.

-[x] Collective delusion is the primary cause for companies driving themselves off the cliff.
-And it looks ridiculous from the outside, like how could IBM not see the importance of home computers, or Japanese hardware companies see the shift in power to software, or Google see the importance of shipping actual AI products before some tiny, significantly less funded startup.
-But, it’s easy to point fingers at these companies until you run one off the cliff just like them.
-Curb that delusion my friend, or the world will humble you real fast.

----

-### To add (maybe)

 - All great creations is constructed around a truth.
 That truth is often a truth about how our mind works, how the world works, or some combination. - Dive deep into this.
 It's a great point.
 It could actually be the foundation for the essay.
 - I think it would be helpful to talk about all of my failures to ground my learnings in my life.
 I’m not sure, will think about it later.
 - More thought on the connection between how seeking internal truth makes you that much better at observing external truth.
 There is a better explanation here with examples.